 The Bachelor of Information Technology and Management offers seven specializations.
 These specializations are intended to prepare you for particular roles in the IT working world, but there is no requirement that you complete a specialization for graduation.
 Instead you can elect to tailor a course of study that meets your specific needs.
-If you do elect to complete a specialization, you must complete a sequence of courses within the specialization as outlined in the Undergraduate Bulletin at <a href="http://bulletin.iit.edu/undergraduate/colleges/applied-technology/information-technology-management-school-applied-technology/bachelor-information-technology-management/#specializationstext.
+If you do elect to complete a specialization, you must complete a sequence of courses within the specialization as outlined in the Undergraduate Bulletin at http://bulletin.iit.edu/undergraduate/colleges/applied-technology/information-technology-management-school-applied-technology/bachelor-information-technology-management/#specializationstext.
 Your adviser will determine if you have completed a specialization and will also authorize any substitution of courses toward the specialization.
 Completion of a specialization should be indicated by an annotation on your transcript and upon request will be recognized by a document issued by the Department of Information Technology and Management.
+Second and third specializations beyond the required specialization can only be be recognized by a document issued by the Department of Information Technology and Management.